 Gilpin Hotel and Lake House

-Spanning two estates in the beautiful Lake District, Gilpin Hotel and Lake House enjoys a wonderful Windermere location.
-As well fresh fruit, green vegetables, herbs and edible flowers, the kitchen garden grows vibrantly-coloured flowers for the hotel.
-During the summer months, afternoon tea and evening canapés can be enjoyed outdoors.
-There are also two Potting Shed spa treatment rooms housed in the garden’s old potting sheds.
+Spanning two estates in the beautiful Lake District, Gilpin Hotel and Lake House has a wonderful Windermere location.
+As well fresh fruit, green vegetables, herbs and edible flowers, the kitchen garden grows vibrantly-coloured flowers for Gilpin’s Lake House.
+During the summer months, afternoon tea at the Lake House can be enjoyed in the gardens or on the jetty overlooking a stunningly beautiful small private lake.

 Hambleton Hall’s walled kitchen garden is cultivated to grow herbs, salad ingredients, vegetables and soft fruit.
 In summer, courgette flowers form part of Michelin-starred chef Aaron Patterson’s favourite dishes, including Fillet of Seabass, Courgette Flower and Lemon Verbena Risotto.
 Kitchen garden ingredients are mixed with locally-foraged finds such as hogweed, wild sorrel, chickweed, wild garlic and wild mushrooms, for an ever-evolving menu.